 Place your cuttings in bright but indirect light

-It’s super important your cuttings aren’t exposed to too much intense direct light as it will very quickly burn the cutting and prevent a successful propagation.
-Although Chinese Evergreens are pretty low maintenance houseplants, cuttings with less mature root systems are more sensitive to their environment and care.
+It’s super important your cuttings aren’t exposed to too much intense direct light as it will very quickly burn the cutting.
+Although they are pretty low maintenance houseplants, cuttings with less mature root systems are more sensitive to their environment and care.

 Refresh the water regularly